izmirli/wp-plugin-run-log/run-log/readme.txt

 = Translations =

 * Hebrew - full translations.
-* English is there by default, yet not my mother tongue, so may have some wording and spelling mistakes.
-Do tell me how to correct them if you fine any.
+* English - default.
+Not my mother tongue, so may have some wording and spelling mistakes.
+Do tell me how to correct them if you find any.

 = Usage =